Verbena Growth and Care Guide

 Planting Verbena

-Plant Verbena in spring after the danger of frost has passed, ensuring it has warm conditions to thrive.
+Plant Verbena in Spring after the danger of frost has passed, ensuring it has warm conditions to thrive.
 Choose a sunny location with at least 6 hours of direct sunlight daily, as full sun promotes the most vigorous growth and abundant blooms.
 Space plants 12–18 inches apart to allow for adequate airflow, reducing the risk of disease and encouraging healthy development.
 Verbena adapts well to a variety of garden settings, including borders, containers, and hanging baskets, where its vibrant flowers can shine.

 Sunlight Requirements

 Verbena thrives in full sun, requiring at least 6 hours of daily light to produce its signature clusters of colorful blooms.
 While it can tolerate partial shade, reduced sunlight often results in fewer flowers and slower growth.
 Planting Verbena in a bright location ensures it reaches its full potential, delivering a season-long display of vibrant color.
 In shadier spots, the plant may struggle to bloom consistently and may become leggy.
-Crowding annual verbena should be avoided as the under-foliage will start to yellow if denied sunlight, making the plant less aesthetically pleasing.
+Crowding annual Verbena should be avoided as the under-foliage will start to yellow if denied sunlight, making the plant less aesthetically pleasing.

 Soil Requirements